PurrBiscuit/node-notes/react-redux/README.md

 1. `state` - `Object`
 2. `ownProps?` - `Object` (optional)

-If the `mapStateToProps` function is only defined to take one parameter (`state`) then it will be called, and given the current store state as the argument, whenever the Redux store is updated.
+If the `mapStateToProps` function is only defined to take one parameter (`state`) then it will be called and given the current store state as the argument, whenever the Redux store is updated.
 If it takes two parameters (`state` and `ownProps`) then it will be called whenever Redux store state changes OR when the wrapper component receives new props from upstream.

 `mapStateToProps` functions are expected to return a plain object, commonly referred to as `stateProps`.
 This object will be merged as props to your connected component.
 The return of `mapStateToProps` determines whether a connected component will re-render.